tclahr/uac-docs/docs/index.md

                     to list available profiles.
   -a, --artifacts ARTIFACTS
                     Specify the artifacts to be collected during the collection.
-                    The expression is a comma separated string where each element is an artifact file.
+                    The expression is a comma-separated string where each element is an artifact file.
 Each element can be prepended with an exclamation mark to exclude the artifact.
                     Special characters such as ! and * must be escaped with a